Individual Section Report Example (pdf)

 ITEM MEANS (PAGE 2): On the second page, we report the course section item means, as well as comparison group means at the department, school/college, and campus level for all courses in the same class level and enrollment category as the section being evaluated (e.g., undergraduate sections with 120 or more enrolled).
 The instructor and comparison means are displayed in a bar chart at the bottom of the page.

-The comparison group data do not include courses that are fewer than 2 credits, noncredit labs or discussions, independent study, practicum, or dissertation sections, and applied music courses or music and dance ensembles.
+The comparison group data do not include courses that are fewer than 2 credits, noncredit labs or discussions, independent study, practicum, or dissertation sections.